riggsmarkham/blaseball-srs/README.md

   * Split defensive ratings by pitcher
   * Figure out variance relation of high scoring vs. low scoring environment
   * Figure out how to use that variance relation to combine offense/defense ratings properly
+* SRS v3
+  * Create separate ratings for distinct **versions** of offenses and defenses
+    * Attribute changes and player changes will separate different versions
+    * As long as there's 1 consistent offense or defense, cross-seasonal comparisons should be possible